 Step 2: Level up your own social and cultural competence

-Once you’ve reviewed the resources above, it’s time to start creating your own SEL plan that includes research based pedagogies for helping make you more culturally and socially competent.
+Once you’ve reviewed the resources above, it’s time to start creating your own SEL plan that includes research-based pedagogies for helping make you more culturally and socially competent.
 To keep this manageable, I recommend using a simple graphic organizer to help categorize and list some best practices (along with their purposes) you want to include in future lessons.
 This can serve as a quick reference and guide for both your own future professional development and lesson planning.

 For example, I teach a diverse group of students, and some belong to cultures other than my own.
 To make my lessons more engaging and relevant to them, I need to learn how to become more culturally responsive in my teaching by making meaningful connections between the content I teach and their cultures, languages and personal experiences.
 This will include learning to design lessons that accurately represent them and their interests by leveling up my knowledge base and teaching practice for effective, culturally responsive teaching (CRT).

-After learning what CRT actually is by diving into reputable resources, I began developing my own plan for how I will start to be more culturally responsive in my remote teaching.
+After learning what CRT actually is by diving into reputable resources, I began developing my own plan for how I can start to be more culturally responsive in my remote teaching.
 Please see the graphic below.

 Step 3: Help students improve their emotional intelligence